Learning Hyperparameters via a Data-Emphasized Variational Objective: Contributions

 \section{Contributions}

-We offer two contributions to better understand Bayesian model selection in our target scenario.
+We offer two contributions to improve Bayesian model selection in our target scenario.

-\textbf{Contribution 1: In the $D \gg N$ regime with misspecified isotropic Gaussian $q$, the ELBo prefers models that underfit}.
-Thus, gradient-based learning of hyperparameters via the ELBo often yields notably subpar performance at the target prediction task compared to search-based alternatives.
+\textbf{Contribution 1: When $D \gg N$ and $q$ is a misspecified isotropic Gaussian, the ELBO prefers settings of $\psi,\eta$ that \underline{underfit}}.
+Thus, gradient-based learning of both $\psi,\eta$ via the ELBO (see Alg.~\ref{alg:deelbo} with $\kappa=1$) often yields notably subpar prediction compared to search methods for $\eta$.

-Our evidence for Contribution 1 comes in several forms.
-First, consider a deep neural net pretrained on ImageNet and transferred to the CIFAR-10 classification task (models defined later in Case Study B).
-Fig.~\ref{fig:elbo_comparison} (a) compares different isotropic $q$ at this task.
-The pink model fixes variational parameters to values favored by ELBo.
-This model gets higher ELBo than alternatives across a range of $\eta$, even though it delivers subpar test set accuracy of just 28.6\% instead of 87.3\%.
-Second, later in Case Study A we analyze a random Fourier feature (RFF) regression model whose ideal (non-isotropic) posterior yields good data fits for arbitrarily large $D$.
-In this case, we prove that under a misspecified isotropic approximate posterior, the ELBo prefers to match the prior variance as $D$ gets larger but $N$ stays fixed.
-Third, we see throughout later experiments on toy data (see Fig.~\ref{fig:caseA_regression_demo}) and transfer learning for text (see Fig.~\ref{fig:computational_time_comparison}), and transfer learning for images (see Fig.~\ref{fig:computational_time_comparison}), that ELBo-based learning yields subpar accuracy.
-These findings corroborate the claim of ``worse results'' by \citet{blundell2015weight}.
+Our evidence for Contribution 1 comes in analytical and experimental forms.
+First, in Case Study A (Sec.~\ref{sec:caseA_model_definition}) we analyze a regression model whose ideal (non-isotropic) posterior yields good data fits at small $N$ for arbitrarily large $D$.
+There, we prove in \hyperlink{lemma1}{Lemma~1} that when $q$ has an isotropic covariance matrix, the ELBO prefers the posterior variance in $\psi$ to match the prior variance as $D$ gets larger but $N$ stays fixed.
+This too-large variance leads to underfitting.

+Second, consider a DNN image classifier for CIFAR-10 data as described later in Case Study B. Fig.~\ref{fig:elbo_comparison}~(a) compares two different isotropic $q$ at this task, colored pink and purple.
+The pink $q$ fixes $\psi$ parameters to values that optimize ELBO; it scores higher ELBO than the purple $q$ across a range of $\eta$.
+Yet this model delivers subpar test accuracy of just 28.6\%.
+Throughout later experiments on toy data (see Fig.~\ref{fig:caseA_regression_demo}) and Bayesian transfer learning of image and text classifiers (see Fig.~\ref{fig:computational_time_comparison}), ELBO learning yields subpar accuracy.

-To better understand the source of this under-fitting, we examine trace plots of the additive terms in Eq.~\eqref{eq:elbo_objective_generic} that define the ELBo over epochs in Fig.~\ref{fig:elbo_comparison} (b).
-When initialized, the KL from $q$ to the prior is over an order of magnitude larger than the expected log likelihood term.
-The ELBo-preferred $q$ (pink) learns to make this KL term go to zero, without visible progress on improving the data likelihood over epochs.
-From many trace plots like this, we conjecture that a remedy would be to deliberately upweight the data likelihood term inside the ELBo.
+To better understand the reason for underfitting, Fig.~\ref{fig:elbo_comparison}~(b)'s pink lines plot over epochs the two additive terms in Eq.~\eqref{eq:elbo_objective_generic} that define the ELBO.
+The negative KL term starts out at a large negative value and approaches zero throughout training, suggesting $q$ is approaching the prior.
+In contrast, the likelihood term makes no visible progress from its modest initial value.
+These trace plots motivate a remedy: upweight the likelihood term.